Buvrahan1/TrackMyStudent/README.md

-# TrackMyStudent
+# TrackMyStudent – Project Report
-Course management platform for instructor–student scheduling and communication.
+This repository contains only the analysis report for the TrackMyStudent project.